dsb-norge/eslint-config-dsb-vue3/README.md

 ## Installation

-The default export contains all default [ESLint rules](https://github.com/standard/eslint-config-standard) for [JavaScript Standard Style](http://standardjs.com/) , including the [recommended ruleset for Vue](https://eslint.vuejs.org/), and the ones listed in the [rules section](https://github.com/dsb-norge/eslint-config-dsb-vue/blob/master/index.js) .
+The default export contains the [recommended ruleset for Vue](https://eslint.vuejs.org/), and the ones listed in the [rules section](https://github.com/dsb-norge/eslint-config-dsb-vue/blob/master/index.js) .

 Note: It requires some peerDependencies as well.